- Diabetes insipidus in cats: causes, symptoms and treatment

 Central diabetes insipidus

-Treatment with desmopressin, a synthetic substitute for ADH, to control symptoms.
+Treatment with desmopressin, a synthetic replacement for ADH, to control the symptoms.

 Nephrogenic diabetes insipidus

-Therapy with a low-salt diet, thiazide diuretics and continuous access to water.
+Therapy consists of a low-salt diet, thiazide diuretics, and continuous access to water.

 FAQs about diabetes insipidus in cats

-What is diabetes insipidus in cats and how is it different from diabetes mellitus?
+What is diabetes insipidus in cats, and how does it differ from diabetes mellitus?

 Diabetes insipidus (DI) is a rare disease caused by a disruption in water regulation in the cat's body.
-The main problem lies in the body's ability to retain water through the kidneys, resulting in excessive urine output (polyuria) and extremely increased thirst (polydipsia).
+The main problem lies in the body's ability to retain water through the kidneys, leading to excessive urination (polyuria) and extremely increased thirst (polydipsia).

-In contrast, diabetes mellitus is a disorder of sugar metabolism caused by insulin deficiency or insulin resistance.
-Diabetes mellitus leads to elevated blood sugar levels and symptoms such as increased hunger, weight loss and, in some cases, increased thirst and urination.
+In contrast, diabetes mellitus is a disorder of glucose metabolism caused by an insulin deficiency or insulin resistance.
+Diabetes mellitus leads to elevated blood glucose levels and symptoms such as increased hunger, weight loss, and in some cases, increased thirst and urination.

-The key difference is that diabetes insipidus is not related to impaired sugar metabolism, but is a problem with antidiuretic hormone (ADH, also called vasopressin), or the ability of the kidneys to respond to this hormone.
+The crucial difference is that diabetes insipidus is not related to impaired glucose metabolism, but rather to a problem with antidiuretic hormone (ADH, also called vasopressin) or the kidneys' ability to respond to this hormone.
 While glucose is often detectable in the urine in diabetes mellitus, the urine remains unusually dilute in diabetes insipidus.

 What symptoms indicate diabetes insipidus in cats?